ManticoreGamesInc/platform-documentation/src/references/networking.md

 - Procedurally generated geometry that needs to have player collision
 - Complicated geometry that needs to be collidable, but only needs to move as a unit.

-### Local Contexts
+### Local Context

-**Local Contexts** are very similar to **Static Contexts**, except that objects within them can be modified.
+**Local Context** is very similar to **Static Contexts**, except that objects within them can be modified.
 However, any changes made to the objects in the Local Context are made independently by the server and each client, and are not networked automatically.
 Creators must take care to ensure that client and server state match, or players may experience unexpected behaviors (for example, jittery movement, teleportation).

 Local Contexts can be used when creating gameplay objects which have a stationary server component (like a trigger), but an animated client component (like a rotating visual component).